michael-read/akka-typed-distributed-state-blog/microk8s-yugabyte/README.md

 * CoreDNS
 * helm3 - Kubernetes package manager
-* Storage class - allocates storage from host directory
+* hostpath-storage - allocates storage from host directory
 * traefik - Ingress controller for external access
 * registry - a private image registry and expose it on localhost:32000.